How Asian wildlife replaced European animals 34 million years ago

 Romain Weppe, University of Montpellier

 We focused on fossils of artiodactyl mammals (which today include pigs, ruminants, camels, hippopotamuses, and cetaceans).
-These fossils are particularly abundant in deposits in southwestern France, such as in the Quercy region of Occitanie.
+These fossils are particularly abundant in deposits in southwestern France, such as those in the Quercy region of Occitanie.

 It is now estimated that 99% of the species that have ever existed on Earth are now extinct.
-This is why understanding the causes of species extinction has become a central focus in evolutionary biology and paleontology.
-Following the mass extinction of non-avian dinosaurs, the Eocene-Oligocene transition, 34 million years ago, coincides with one of the major extinction events of the past 66 million years.
+This is why understanding the causes of species extinction has become a central topic in evolutionary biology and paleontology.
+Following the mass extinction of non-avian dinosaurs, the Eocene–Oligocene transition, 34 million years ago, coincides with one of the major extinction events of the past 66 million years.

 This transition is associated with a global cooling of the planet, estimated at around 5 °C, a significant drop in sea levels, and the formation of the Antarctic ice sheet.
 This drop, along with the tectonic movements triggered by the uplift of Africa, allowed landmasses to emerge that served as migration routes for Asian mammals to Western Europe.
-It is important to remember that between 50 and 34 million years ago, the two continents were separated by a sea.
+It is important to realize that between 50 and 34 million years ago, the two continents were separated by a sea.

 This fossil-bearing area is now world-renowned for the exceptional preservation and abundance of the fossils it contains.
 In fact, there are more than 180 fossil deposits in this region that have preserved local faunal assemblages, some of which are separated in time by less than 1 million years.